EgorMaximenko/EgorMaximenko/README.md

 I am a math professor at Instituto Politecnico Nacional (Mexico).

-I am working on several mathematical projects involving matrices and operators, I am going to upload to GitHub some numerical tests of my papers.
+I am uploading to GitHub some tests of my math papers.

 https://www.egormaximenko.com